Turners

-After the failure of the 1848 Revolution in Germany, the Turner movement was suppressed, and many Turners left Germany, some emigrating to the United States, especially to the Ohio Valley region, Wisconsin, Missouri, and Texas.
-Several of these Forty-Eighters went on to become Union soldiers, and some became Republican politicians.
+After the failure of the 1848 Revolution in Germany, the Turner movement was suppressed, and many Turners left Germany, some for the United States, especially the Ohio Valley region, Wisconsin, Missouri, and Texas.
+Several of these Forty-Eighters became Union soldiers and some became Republican politicians.
 Besides serving as physical education, social, political, and cultural organizations for German immigrants, Turners were also active in public education and labor movements.
-They were leading promoters of gymnastics in the United States as a sport and as a school subject.
-In the United States, the movement declined after 1900, and especially after 1917.
+They were leading promoters of gymnastics in the U.S. as a sport and a school subject.
+In the U.S., the movement declined after 1900, and especially after 1917.

 History in the United States

-The Turner movement was preceded by the first wave of gymnastics in the United States in the 1820s, led by Germans, such as Charles Beck and Charles Follen, and Americans, such as John Neal.
+The Turner movement was preceded by the first wave of gymnastics in the U.S. in the 1820s, led by Germans such as Charles Beck and Charles Follen and Americans such as John Neal.
 Beck opened the first gymnasium in the U.S. in 1825 at the Round Hill School in Northampton, Massachusetts.
 Follen opened the first college gymnasium and the first public gymnasium in the States in 1826 at Harvard College and in Boston, Massachusetts, respectively.
-Neal was the first American to open a public gymnasium in the U.S. in Portland, Maine in 1827.
-He also documented and promoted these early efforts in the American Journal of Education and The Yankee, helping to establish the American branch of the movement.
+Neal was the first American to open a public gymnasium in the U.S., in Portland, Maine, in 1827.
+He documented and promoted these early efforts in the American Journal of Education and The Yankee, helping to establish the American branch of the movement.

-The Turnvereine made a contribution to the integration of German-Americans into their new home.
-The organizations continue to exist in areas of heavy German immigration, such as Iowa, Texas, Wisconsin, Indiana, Ohio, Minnesota, Missouri, Syracuse, NY, Kentucky, New York City, Sacramento, and Los Angeles.
+The Turnvereine contributed to German-Americans' integration into their new home.
+They still exist in areas of heavy German immigration, such as Iowa, Texas, Wisconsin, Indiana, Ohio, Minnesota, Missouri, Syracuse, New York, Kentucky, New York City, Sacramento, and Los Angeles.

-About 1000 Turners served as Union soldiers during the Civil War.
+About 1,000 Turners served as Union soldiers during the Civil War.
 Anti-slavery was a common element, as typified by Carl Schurz.
 Many Republican leaders in German communities were members.
 They provided the bodyguard at Abraham Lincoln's inauguration on March 4, 1861, and at his funeral in April 1865.
-In the Camp Jackson Affair, a large force of German volunteers helped prevent Confederate forces from seizing the government arsenal in St. Louis just prior to the beginning of the war.
-After the Civil War, the national organization took a new name, Nordamerikanischer Turnerbund, and supported German-language teaching in public high schools, as well as gymnastics.
-Women's auxiliaries were formed in the 1850s and 1860s.
-The high point in membership came in 1894, with 317 societies and about 40,000 adult male members, along with 25,000 children and 3000 women.
+In the Camp Jackson Affair, a large force of German volunteers helped prevent Confederate forces from seizing the government arsenal in St. Louis just before the war began.
+After the war, the national organization took a new name, Nordamerikanischer Turnerbund, and supported German-language teaching in public high schools, as well as gymnastics.
+Women's auxiliaries formed in the 1850s and 1860s.
+The high point in membership came in 1894, with 317 societies and about 40,000 adult male members, along with 25,000 children and 3,000 women.